ValRCS/DHNB_2025_Tartu/README.md

 - It challenges traditional views of language as a rule-based system, emphasizing **usage-based learning**.
 - It explains why learners and native speakers may use language differently (due to different priming histories).
 - It has applications in **language teaching**, **corpus linguistics**, **translation studies**, and **natural language processing**.
+-
+### 10:30am - 11:00am Multimodal LLM-assisted Information Extraction from Historical Documents: The Case of Swedish Patent Cards (1945-1975) and ChatGPT

+Yunting Xie
+1
+, Matti La Mela
+2
+, Fredrik
+Tell1
+1: Department of Business Studies,
+Uppsala University; 2: Department of ALM,
+Uppsala University

+#### Challenges for Digitalize
+120000 digitalized cards
+275000 more to digitalize

+Mix of cards

+#### MLLM for extract info from patent cards

+#### Challenges

+*Digitized but not transcribed
+*Meta Data, agent, patentees,inventors location

+#### Solutions

+* Manual transcription 15 assistants part time 110,000 patents from 1885-1945

+#### Errror flags and confidence

+* no accurate confidence numbers
+* Can add additional flags for classification

+#### Results of transcription

+* Very High Accuranty for sytandard fields, application date, residence data
+* Under 50% for fee date which is uses strange stamnp
+* Some lazy generatee Cards

+about 0.85 USD for 100 cards

+#### Further WOrk

+* Currently Light Work
+* open-access models
+* fine-tuning
+* prompt-engineering

+SINGLE PROMPT for all 4 cards.